 What is Iatrophobia?

-Although many people feel some sort of anxiety or fear before going to the doctor, it’s estimated that only three percent of the population actually suffers from iatrophobia.
-One survey found that one in three Americans avoid visiting their doctor, even when they think they need medical care.
+Before seeing the doctor, many people feel anxious or scared.
+Only three percent of the population have iatrophobia, which is an extreme fear of doctors.
+One survey found that one in three Americans avoid doctor visits, even when they think they need medical care.

 Iatrophobia is an extreme and overwhelming fear that can affect anyone, regardless of background, age, or gender.
 A medical doctor, licensed psychiatrist, or clinical counselor must provide the diagnosis, which may be why statistics don’t match up.